 Finally, we have got the following printed labels in a PDF file.

-Read More: How to Print Labels in Excel (Step-by-Step Guideline)
+Read More: How to Print Labels from Excel in Word

 Method-2: Using a VBA Code for a Single Column to Print Address Labels in Excel

 By using a VBA code, we can print address labels for only one column and so, here we are using the Street Address column.

 Step-1: Writing a VBA Code to Print Address Labels in Excel